-Mrs. Folorunso Alakija is a dynamic businesswoman and philanthropist with a sincere desire to help the needy.
-A fashion icon with an infallible sense of style, a loving wife, a mother and doting grandmother, a friend in deed.
+Apostle Folorunso Alakija is a dynamic businesswoman and philanthropist with a sincere desire to help the needy.
+A fashion icon with an infallible sense of style, friend indeed, a loving wife, a mother and doting grandmother.
 Educated in Europe, she first embarked on a career in office administration, then she went into banking where she remained, until she took a leap of faith and followed her heart and creative calling to establish her own business in the Nigerian fashion industry.
 Her fashion house “Supreme Stitches” rose to prominence almost immediately, and rebranded as “Rose of Sharon House of Fashion”, which later

 became a household name.

 As National President and lifelong Trustee of the Fashion Designers Association of Nigeria (FADAN), she left an indelible mark, promoting Nigerian culture through fashion and style.
 Ever the entrepreneur, Mrs. Alakija has set up related businesses: The Rose of Sharon Prints & Promotions which specialized in monogramming, heat/picture transfer and screen printing for promotional and gift items later metamorphosed into Digitalreality Print Ltd. The company expanded into highly technical digital large format printing and also included a direct imaging paper printing press to coincide with her 60th birthday in July 2011.
 She oversees the Rose of Sharon Group as the Group Managing Director and is also the Executive Vice Chairman of her family’s oil exploration and production business, FAMFA Oil Limited, seeing to its strategic planning and day to day administration.
 In addition to these, Folorunso is the Executive Vice Chairman of Dayspring Property Development Company Limited, a real estate company.